 About De Civitate

-When not posting bizarrely detailed breakdowns of things nobody else cares about at De Civitate (that last one is 15,000 words about a state constitutional amendment that never stood a whelk’s chance in a supernova), James is usually working on one online hobby or another.
-Have you tried audio drama?
+When not posting bizarrely detailed breakdowns of things nobody else cares about here at De Civitate (that last one is 15,000 words about a state constitutional amendment that never stood a whelk’s chance in a supernova), James is usually working on one online hobby or another.

 Note About Old Posts